Dynamic Mixture of Experts Models for Online Prediction: Simulation study

+The number of mixture components/experts $K$ and the discount factor $\alpha$ discussed in Section \ref{sec:The model} are unknown.
+Inference of these quantities is a research area.
+Here, we use LPS to assess the performance of the proposed methodology on the inference of these quantities.
+Several models with $k=1, 2, 3$ Poisson components and $\alpha\in\{0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 0.99\}$ are fitted to data generated from each of the $\mathrm{M}_{1}$, $\mathrm{M}_{2}$ and $\mathrm{M}_{3}$ DGPs, and LPS is used to select the best model.
+The aim is to see if the proposed inference methodology is able to identify the underlying data generating process.
+Figure \ref{fig:Model selection frequency} displays the selection frequency of $K$ and $\alpha$ for all fitted models.

-For each DGP, Figure \ref{fig:Model selection frequency} displays the selection frequency of $K$ and $\alpha$ for all fitted models.
-For $M_{1}$ and $M_{2}$, LPS works well and the most frequently selected model is the single component Poisson model with $\alpha=0.99$, and $\alpha=0.4$ respectively.
-For $M_{3}$, the most frequently selected model is the three components mixture model with $\alpha=0.6$, and not the correct two components mixture model.
-This slight overestimation is not surprising as LPS is often observed to have a tendency to be generous with the number of components in a mixture without having a large impact on the final predictive density, see e.g. \citet{villani2012generalized}. {}
+For $\mathrm{M}_{1}$ and $\mathrm{M}_{2}$, the most frequently selected model is the single component Poisson model with $\alpha=0.99$, and $\alpha=0.4$ respectively.
+While, for $\mathrm{M}_{3}$, it is the model with $\alpha=0.6$, and not the correct two components mixture model.
+This slight overestimation is not surprising as LPS is often observed to have a tendency to be generous with the number of components in a mixture without having a large impact on the final predictive density, see e.g. \citet{villani2012generalized}.